Introduction to Financial Risk

-- Competitive risk – The risks arising from the impact of the competition.
+- Competitive risk – Risks arising from the impact of marketplace competition

-- Sector risk – Risks affecting the entire sector but restricted to that sector.
+- Sector risk – Risks affecting the entire sector and restricted to that sector

-Market risk is felt, in varying degrees by sector, throughout the economy.
+Market risk is felt, in varying degrees, throughout the economy.
 Any large-scale investment risks are considered market risks.

 Putting all of one’s capital into a single investment exposes the entire portfolio to the financial risk of that investment.
 Diversifying, or allocating capital across different assets, helps reduce exposure to firm-specific risk.

-This concept calls into question the issue of “putting all eggs (capital) into one basket (investment).”
+This concept is illustrated by the notion of “putting all of one’s eggs (capital) into one basket (investment)”.
 Dropping the one basket breaks all the eggs.
 Putting eggs into multiple different baskets reduces the chance of breaking all the eggs.

 The concept is the same in investing.
-During economic downturns, only a small number of firms will see large deviations in returns.
 Since firm-specific risks can be diversified away, they are also known as diversifiable risks.

-Holding an appropriate number of assets within a portfolio, with all the firm-specific risks diversified away, does not make a portfolio risk-free.
-The portfolio is still affected by market risks or non-diversifiable/systematic/non-specific risks.
+Holding an appropriate number of assets within a portfolio, with firm-specific risks diversified away, does not make a portfolio risk-free.
+The portfolio is still affected by the overall market risk or non-diversifiable/systematic/non-specific risks.